pyg-team/pytorch_geometric/examples/quiver/README.md

 ### Multi-GPU PyG example

-In this example, PyG will further benefit from Quiver's ability of (i) distributing sampling and feature aggregation to multiple GPUs, and (ii) use multi-GPU memories to cache and replicate hot GNN data.
+PyG can further benefit from Quiver's ability of (i) distributing sampling and feature aggregation to multiple GPUs, and (ii) use multi-GPU memories to cache and replicate hot GNN data.

 To run this example, you can: